-To install the load cells, machine a pocket in the heatsink base, as shown Figure 31 and Figure 32.
+To install the load cells, machine a pocket in the heatsink base, as shown Figure 7-8 and Figure 7-9.
 The load cells should be distributed evenly, as close as possible to the pocket walls.
-Apply wax around the circumference of each load cell and the surface of the pocket around each cell to maintain the load cells in place during the heatsink installation on the processor and motherboard (Refer to Figure 32).
+Apply wax around the circumference of each load cell and the surface of the pocket around each cell to maintain the load cells in place during the heatsink installation on the processor and motherboard (Refer to Figure 7-9).

 The depth of the pocket depends on the height of the load cell used for the test.
 It is necessary that the load cells protrude out of the heatsink base.
 However, this protrusion should be kept minimal, as it will create additional load by artificially raising the heatsink base.
-The measurement offset depends on the whole assembly stiffness (i.e., motherboard, clip, fastener, etc.).
-For example, the Intel RCFH-4 Reference Heatsink Design clip and fasteners assembly stiffness is expected to be similar to the RCBFH-3 or around 380 N/mm [2180 lb/in].
-Final values will be published after design validation.
+The measurement offset depends on the whole assembly stiffness (i.e. motherboard, clip, fastener, etc.).
+For example, the reference design clip and fasteners assembly stiffness is around 380 N/mm [2180 lb/in].
 In that case, a protrusion of 0.038 mm [0.0015"] will create an extra load of 15 N [3.3 lb].
-Figure 33 shows an example using the Intel RCFH-4 Reference Heatsink.
+Figure 7-10 shows an example using the reference design.